jeremyraby/premierLeague18-19/README.md

 ## "WHISTLE!"

 I recently started watching Ted Lasso AppleTV+ and got interested in ~~soccer~~ football.
 Basic, I know, but it is what it is.
 As I was reading up on "the beautiful game," trying to figure out just what the heck "offside" is, I also realized I could probably use this to practice data analytics and kill two birds with one stone.
-Even though Ted thinks "success is not about wins and losses," most ~~soccer~~ football (dang it) fans seem to erm...respectfully... disagree. :goal_net::soccer:
+Even though Ted thinks "success is not about wins and losses," most ~~soccer~~ football (dang it) fans seem to erm...respectfully... disagree. :goal_net: :soccer:

 ## "Because if they were curious, they would have asked questions." :dart: